BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/Lab01B.md

 1. In a new browser tab, open the Azure portal at [https://portal.azure.com](https://portal.azure.com), signing in if necessary.
 2. Open the Azure Machine Learning workspace resource you created in the previous lab, and on its **Overview** page, click **Download config.json** and download the file to your local computer.
-3. Open the downloaded **config.json** file in a text editor, and copy it's contents to the clipboard.
-This file contains the configuration information necessary to connect to your workspace.
+3. From your local computer, drag the downloaded **config.json** file into the Codespace in your browser, and drop it on the notebook files there.
+This uploads the config file and opens it in the Codespace editor.
-4. In Visual Studio Online, create a new file named **config.json** in the root folder of your codespace.
-5. Paste the copied configuration information into the new config.json file in your codespace, and save it.
+4. Review the contents of the config.json file, and then close it.
-6. In your codespace, open the **01B - Intro to the Azure ML SDK.ipynb** notebook - this will be loaded in the Jupyter Notebook interface.
+5. In your codespace, open the **01B - Intro to the Azure ML SDK.ipynb** notebook - this will be loaded in the Jupyter Notebook interface.
 It may take a while to load the first time the Jupyter Notebooks interface is used, and you may briefly see two panes - one containing the JSON representation of the notebook, and the other containing the notebook visual interface.
-7. When the notebook has loaded, at the bottom left of the codespace, click the current Python virtual environment.
-This should have changed to **Python 3.5.3** based on the configuration settings in the repo, but select that virtual environment again anyway (the notebook was authored in a different version, which is indicated in its metadata).
-8. Read the notes in the notebook, running each code cell in turn, just as you did in the Azure Machine Learning Notebook VM Jupyter environment.
+6. When the notebook has loaded, read the notes it contains and run each code cell in turn, just as you did in the Azure Machine Learning Notebook VM Jupyter environment.

 ## Task 4: Use the Visual Studio Code Azure Machine Learning Extension